Pocket holes make joining wood simple and strong. But using them with plywood needs special care.

 Kreg jigs range from $20 for a Mini up to $350 or more for heavy-duty models.
 And accessories like drill bits, screws, stops, and clamps are available.
 With a little research, you can find the right Kreg jig setup for your workshop and budget.

 Plywood and Pocket Hole Joinery

-Plywood is a manufactured product of thin veneers joined together with glue.
-The grains of the veneers are rotated up to 90 degrees to one another to enhance the strength of the sheets.
+Plywood is a manufactured product made of thin wood veneers glued together.
+The grains of the veneers are rotated up to 90 degrees during manufacturing to enhance the strength.

 Considerations When Joining Plywood in Pocket Joinery

 First, let’s answer the primary question: you can use pocket holes on plywood.
 However, there are some considerations you must take into account when doing so.
 Those considerations include the thickness of the plywood, the type of screw to use, and the style of the screw.

 We mentioned earlier the screws to use with softwoods such as pine, cedar, fir, and spruce.
 Plywood falls into the same category as softwoods when choosing pocket screws.

 Thus, you will want to use a coarse-thread screw.
 They have deep and aggressive threads on them that will dig nicely into the soft fibers and create a tight joint.

 For the screw length, the jig setting and the depth of the drilling will determine the length of the screw to be used.
 You want the screw to reach at least half of the thickness of the bottom board – the one being screwed into.